near/bos-web-engine/packages/social-db-api/README.md

-# BWE Social DB SDK
+# BWE Social DB API

 This package allows you to easily interact with the `social.near` contract (Social DB).